boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 Applications running over a host can learn the bitrates associated with a network attachment by invoking a dedicated API.
 The exact details of the API is OS-specific and, thus, out of scope of this document.

 # DHCP NRLP Option

+> Note that DHCP can only signal a rate policy change when the client first joins the network or renews its lease, whereas IPv6 ND can update the rate policy at the network's discretion.

 ## Option Format